zlw241/Zacmo/notes.md

 ### Users

 - modify friends state to be nested objects instead of arrays
+- show feed containing interactions involving only that user

 ### Search
 - transition that makes search bar grow in width when clicked

 ### Routes